8 Things You Can Do in Denver That You Can't Do Anywhere Else

-If you haven't heard by now, Colorado is the first state to legalize marijuana for all adults over age 21.
+If you haven't heard by now, Colorado is the first state to legalize marijuana for all adults over age 21 (although other states, like Washington, are joining the club).
 There are now approximately 100 legal weed stores in the Denver metro area hawking marijuana buds as well as THC-infused edibles of every shape and flavor.
 Been a while since you inhaled?
 Let one of the many cannabis tour guides do the driving for you.

 2. Eat at a Restaurant Started by a Pal of Buffalo Bill